 Monitoring sex offenders in Ireland

-- The need for a period of post-release supervision of the offender
+- The need for a period of post-release supervision

 - The need to protect the public from serious harm from the offender